Descanonge/tomate/doc/source/coord.rst

 descending, though this is not currently supported everywhere in the package, and should be avoided as of now.

-Each coordinate can have a units attribute (only cosmetic).
+Each coordinate can have a units attribute (useful when scanning, see :ref:`Units conversion`).
-It can also contain a `name_alt` attribute, a list of strings that list the possible names this coordinate/dimension can be found in the files.
-For instance, the latitude coordinate can be found under either `lat` or `latitude`.

 The coordinate contains various methods to find the index of a value.
 For instance, :func:`get_index<coord.Coord.get_index>` to find